 great places to visit off the beaten path.

 Located within the Old Royal Naval College in Greenwich is one of the most amazing rooms in Greater London – the Painted Hall.
 The magnificent painted walls and ceilings, that took 19 years to complete, are filled with tributes to British naval power.
-While they always have impressed and inspired, the cleaning and ‘refreshing’ of the paintings that was completed last year have made the space well worth a visit – even if you’ve been before.
+While they always have impressed and inspired, the cleaning and ‘refreshing’ of the paintings that was completed last year have made the space well worth a visit – even if you’ve been before, they always make sure to use the best commercial cleaning services as possible.
 But if you haven’t visited this hall it should be on any local’s or visitor’s must-see list.

 History: Many of the articles written for LondonUnveiled.com contain references to Sir Christopher Wren and his protege, Nicholas Hawksmoor.
 The Painted Hall is another such building designed by them as part of what was once the Royal Hospital for Seamen.
 Originally intended as a dining hall for them, it was soon determined to be too grand for its original purpose.
 From 1824 until 1936 it was known as the National Gallery of Naval art with over 300 paintings on display.
 In 1939 it was used as the dining hall for officers at the Royal Naval College and while not used for this function today, the occasional wedding banquet still occurs here.
 It is often referred to as the “finest dining hall in Europe”.